YAZZYD/static-webapp-on-docker/README.md

   docker logs yazzyd
   ```

--You can delete built images and build your own image using:
+- You can delete built images and build your own image using:

 ```
 docker images